jgallenrenau/Viaplay-Tech-Test/README.md

 ## Overview

 The Viaplay Tech Test is a Swift-based cross-platform application that demonstrates modern iOS and tvOS development practices through a modular architecture built with Swift Package Manager (SPM).
 This project showcases a content browsing experience with sections and detailed views, leveraging Clean Architecture principles, MVVM pattern, and an offline-first strategy with ETag-based caching.
-The application is structured as independent SPM modules, each with specific responsibilities and clear dependency boundaries, ensuring maintainability, testability, and team scalability.
-This project serves as a technical assessment demonstrating enterprise-grade cross-platform development practices, including comprehensive testing strategies, CI/CD integration, SOLID principles implementation, and a reusable DSKit design system.

 ## 📱 Device Compatibility & Features